gertscha/JS_Optimization/README.md

 # JS_Optimizer
-This project implements different Simulated Annealing Optimizers for the Job Shop Scheduling problem.
+This project implements different Optimizers for the Job Shop Scheduling problem.

 It offers multiple representations for Job Shop problems that are suited for different iteration methods.
 The existing representations can potentially be used for